NiamhGillespie/Final-year-project/timelog.md

 ### 27 Sept 2023
 * *0.5 hours* Set up basic stylesheet in static files and called it in the base template
 * *0.5 hours* Set up basic models for epics and user stories, these will need to be refined at a later date

+### 28 Sept 2023
+* *1 hours* Chose best design for epic and story viewing and created more refined version